 Or for Shopping Centres Australasia Property Group:

 5.2% = AU$110m ÷ AU$2.1b (Based on the trailing twelve months to June 2019.)

 Most readers would understand what net profit is, but it’s worth explaining the concept of shareholders’ equity.
 It is all the money paid into the company from shareholders, plus any earnings retained.
 You can calculate shareholders' equity by subtracting the company's total liabilities from its total assets.

 ROE measures a company's profitability against the profit it retains, and any outside investments.
 The 'return' is the yearly profit.
 That means that the higher the ROE, the more profitable the company is.
 So, as a general rule, a high ROE is a good thing.
 That means it can be interesting to compare the ROE of different companies.

-Has Shopping Centres Australasia Property Group Been A Good Investment?
+Does Shopping Centres Australasia Property Group Have A Good Return On Equity?